Apple Pay For Business: Everything Merchants Need To Know

 Increased security and fraud protection

 And since payments are authenticated using biometric data (Face ID or Touch ID) or a secure passcode, it’s extremely difficult for unauthorized users to complete transactions.
-This advanced level of security helps reduce the risk of fraud and chargebacks for your business.
+This advanced level of security helps reduce the risk of fraud and, crucially, shifts the liability for unauthorized chargebacks away from your business and back to the issuing bank.

 Faster checkout process